JasonDeJesuz/v3/content/projects/automark.md

     - C#
     - SQL Server
     - Angular
+    - HTML5
+    - CSS3
 showInProjects: true
 ---

-Website built for Automark South Africa, while working at [Mashlab]('https://automark.co.za') using Umbraco and SQL Server.
+Website built for Automark South Africa using Umbraco and SQL Server.
-Built the integration between third party services, which lists all of the stock on the website.
+My responsibilities include working on the bugs fixes, monthly upgraded, and re-factoring of the entire stock pulling system without any guidance from project managers and more experienced developers.
+My responsibilities also include sitting in client meetings, with Toyota making upgrades to existing functions.